-The Winter Beds Project provides people who would otherwise be rough sleeping with self contained sleeper cabins.
-Each cabins provides secure, Covid safe accommodation with heating, electricity and en-suite facilities.
+The Winter Beds Project provides people who would otherwise be rough sleeping with self-contained sleeper cabins.
+Each cabin provides secure, accommodation with heating, electricity and en-suite facilities.
 Guests of the project are supported to find secure accommodation to move on to by the rough sleeper outreach team.
-Last year due to Covid the project ran from January through to the beginning of April and accommodated 17 people, 11 of which moved on to secure accommodation.
+Last year the project ran from December through to the beginning of April and accommodated 17 people, 11 of whom moved on to secure accommodation.

 David Lane, Chair of the Open Door Board of Trustees commented:

 “Rough sleeping at any time of year is not a choice but in the harsh weather over winter it is something to be avoided at all costs.
 In order to tackle this problem and using our wonderful volunteers, Open Door will once again be opening its Winter Beds Project, providing overnight accommodation and breakfast to those who otherwise would be sleeping rough, in the open and exposed to the elements.
 We can only do this with the financial support of the people of St Albans to whom I and the Trustees give our heartfelt thanks.”